aknackiron/testdroid-documentation/appium/testdroid-desired-caps.md

    _Mandatory_: yes
    _Description_: The password for your Testdroid Cloud account

+1. **testdroid_apiKey**
+   _Mandatory_: no
+   _Description_: You can use API key to authentication instead of user name and password.
+This is available in "My Accounts" -view.
+   _Default_: none
+   _Example_: e4f86ac5b94e39810f33ad4ab71850a6

 1. **testdroid_target**
    _Mandatory_: yes
    _Description_: The target test type.
 Use one of the following value. android and ios are for native apps, selendroid when testing a hybrid app and chrome and safari for web testing using the respective web browsers.